mattmaynes2/aria/reports/research/02-AutomationSystems.md

 2.1 Background
 --------------

-There are many different home automation systems.
-We are looking at these other automation systems so that we can see know what already exists on the market.
-Find standards that the existing systems use.
-We also want to see what other systems do well so we can take this into consideration while designing our system.
+There are many different home automation systems.In this section we are looking at existing systems so that we can better understand what technologies currently exist in the market as well  ... so we can take these into consideration while designing our system.

 This section will concentrate on the following characteristics: